hyperledger/aries-mediator-service/afj/README.md

 yarn install
 ```

-Transpile the source code from TypeScript to JavaScript so it can be run directly with nodejs:
+Transpile the source code from TypeScript to JavaScript, allowing it to be executed directly with Node.js:

 ```console
 yarn run build